canalplus/rx-player/doc/api/Miscellaneous/MetaPlaylist.md

 The `"METAPLAYLIST"` feature is not included in the default RxPlayer build.

-You will need to import the `LOCAL_MANIFEST` experimental feature:
+You will need to import the `METAPLAYLIST` experimental feature:

 ```js
 // Import the RxPlayer